 6. Inventory Management:

 Choose a solution that helps you manage your fleet’s inventory.
 A sound inventory management system should include a Min/Max feature automatically ordering parts.
 It is frustrating to have a truck coming into your bay for an emergency repair and find out the part is missing from the inventory.
 Always having parts on the shelves will ensure that your trucks return to the road as quickly as possible.
+To optimize your warranty and claims management, consult our article on this subject right here.

 7. Service History: